-The earliest stage of gum disease (gingivitis) is produced when bacteria, acid, and plaque build up where the gums and teeth meet (the gum pockets), which leads to gum inflammation, bleeding, persistent halitosis, a receding gumline, and more symptoms.
 The top procedure to reverse early gum disease is scaling and root planing (sometimes abbreviated as SRP), which repairs the health of the teeth and gums by deep cleaning under the gumline, then evening the dental enamel to prevent future accumulation.
-After one or several scaling and root planing procedures at Riverchase Dental Care in Coppell, TX by our dentists, the gums and teeth are generally healed and the patient's problems will begin to heal.
+After one or several scaling and root planing procedures at Riverchase Dental Care in Coppell, TX by our dentists, the gums and teeth are generally healed and the patient'ss problems will begin to heal.

 For the scaling and root planing procedure, our dentists will apply local anesthesia on the treated areas.
 Sedation may be included to help the patient stay comfortable and calm during the procedure.
 To access all parts of the gum pockets and scale the plaque and tartar accumulations, our dentists will use a manual scaling tool or an ultrasonic cleaning tool.
 Once the gum pocket is scaled, our dentists will eliminate the areas where plaque and tartar can become trapped by planing (smoothing) the surface of the tooth.
 After the procedure, the gums will begin to heal and reattach cleanly to the tooth root.
 Certain patients may require more than one treatment to get their best results.